A playwright of the 17th century had one crucial advantage over a contemporary one: No distraction by Twitter messages.

-Once you get the answer, things might become very exciting for a short time, but the joy or desperation will wear off quickly.
+Once you get the answers, things might become very exciting for a short time, but the joy or desperation will wear off quickly.
 A question left hovering, however, could tickle you forever…

 So how do you make a plot really fascinating for the audience?

-You do it by letting them ask themselves as many QUESTIONS as possible.
+You do it by letting them wonder about as many QUESTIONS as possible.
 You see, this is the trick about creating a thrilling piece of plot: The game is about QUESTIONS!
-The more QUESTIONS the audience are asking themselves and the more urgently they are asking them, the more they will love your story!
+The more QUESTIONS the audience are asking themselves and the more urgently they are asking them, the more they will love your story.

 Your questions should also come up in your story NATURALLY.
-They should never feel as if they are just there because of the godlike will of the author!
-If a prisoner suddenly finds a file on the ground, and there is no cake around it, your audience might feel manipulated and won’t buy into the illusion of your story anymore.
+They should never feel as if they are just there because of the godlike will of the author.
+If a prisoner suddenly finds a file on the ground and there is no cake around it, your audience might feel manipulated and won’t buy into the illusion of your jailbreak story anymore.

-So far, you say, this all sounds very theoretical?
-Now let’s take a look at how Master Shakespeare did it!
+You say so far this all sounds very theoretical?
+Now let’s take a look at how Master Shakespeare did it.

-Speaking weird shit in rhymes, running around under thunder and lightning in wide open space, probably with hunches, crooked fingers and dressed in rags.
-QUESTION: What is this?
+Speaking weird shit in rhymes, running around under lightning in wide open space, probably with hunches, crooked fingers and dressed in rags.
+QUESTION: What the fuck is this?

-Well, what it is, is an unusual as well as very powerful way to start a play: Notice how an original setting immediately raises a LOT of questions, before even a single word is spoken (Who are they?
+Well, it is an unusual and very powerful way to start a play.
+Notice how an original setting immediately raises a LOT of questions, before even a single word is spoken (Who are they?
 What are they doing out there?
-What’s gonna happen next?), while also providing visually exciting elements on stage for entertainment-hungry 17th century, Twitter-less eyeballs (storm, lightning, open space, eerie women).
+What’s gonna happen next?), while also providing visually exciting elements on stage for entertainment-hungry 17th century, Twitter-less eyeballs (storm, lightning, intriguing landscape, eerie women).
 Good shit!